 - Jong Crocodile Farm RM18.00 PP

 - Grab some extra towels from us

-SATANG + SEMPADI ISLAND
+SATANG BESAR ISLAND + SEMPADI ISLAND

-Feeling like you want to get away to some islands then you can try Satang Island.
-A family owned island there is also a Sarawak forest department turtle hatchery there.
+Feeling like you want to get away to some islands then you can try Satang Besar Island.
+A privately owned island there is also a Sarawak forest department turtle hatchery there.
 Leave from (tide dependent) Telaga Air Fishing Village 15 minutes away from The Kebun or from Satubong Fishing Village 45 minutes away.
 You could also head for Sempadi Island which is rarely visited, has a small beach and is surrounded by boulders, an excellent spot for fishing.
 There is the possibility to do some snorkeling.
 Please note that there is an additional RM10.00 PP payable to the island owner at Satang Island and a RM20.00 PP entrance fee to the Sarawak National Park both of which is paid direct to them.
 This fee’s are separate from the boatman’s eventual fee.

 - Boat Operator fee RM150.00 PP

 - We suggest you grab extra towels from us

 WIND CAVE + SERIKIN BORDER MARKET + FAIRY CAVE